MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] The U.S. Investment Company Act of 1940.
 - [ ] The Canada Business Corporations Act only.

-> **Explanation:** NI 81-101 and NI 81-102 set the rules for mutual funds (including liquid alternatives) in Canada.
-NI 45-106 deals largely with private placements (Offering Memoranda).
+> **Explanation:**( NI 81-101 and NI 81-102 set the rules for mutual funds (including liquid alternatives) in Canada.
+NI 45-106 deals largely with private placements (Offering Memoranda).)

----

 ### A real estate limited partnership that aims to develop property over multiple years primarily offers: